leo-cabezas/Arduino_IR_Telecom_System/README.md

 # Deployment instructions

-Using the Arduino IDE, open the corresponding .ino file and send it directly to the Arduino Nano of the transmitter / receiver.
+Using the [Arduino IDE](https://www.arduino.cc/en/software/), open the corresponding .ino file and send it directly to the Arduino Nano of the transmitter / receiver.
+To view messages receiver by the receiver board, open the Serial Monitor and select 250,000 baud for the bitrate.

 # How it works